-We present three reportable business segments: (1) North American Engineered Components segment ("NA Engineered Components"), comprised of four operating segments primarily focused on the fenestration market in North America including vinyl profiles, insulating glass (IG) spacers, screens & other fenestration components; (2) European Engineered Components segment ("EU Engineered Components"), comprised of our United Kingdom-based vinyl extrusion business, manufacturing vinyl profiles & conservatories, and the European insulating glass business manufacturing IG spacers; and (3) North American Cabinet Components segment ("NA Cabinet Components"), comprised of Woodcraft.
-During 2017, we transferred two wood manufacturing plants from the NA Engineered Components segment to the NA Cabinet Components segment so that our wood manufacturing business would be organized under a common management team in order to realize synergies and operational efficiencies associated with our wood manufacturing capacity.
-The net assets and results of operations of these plants have been restated for all periods presented to be included as a component of the NA Cabinet Components segments as if the transfer occurred on the first day of the earliest period shown herein.
-We maintain a grouping called Unallocated Corporate & Other, which includes transaction expenses, stock-based compensation, long-term incentive awards based on the performance of our common stock and other factors, certain severance and legal costs not deemed to be allocable to all segments, depreciation of corporate assets, interest expense, other, net, income taxes and intersegment eliminations.
+We present three reportable business segments: (1) North American Engineered Components segment ("NA Engineered Components"), comprising four operating segments primarily focused on the fenestration market in North America including vinyl profiles, insulating glass (IG) spacers, screens & other fenestration components; (2) European Engineered Components segment ("EU Engineered Components"), comprising our United Kingdom-based vinyl extrusion business, manufacturing vinyl profiles & conservatories, and the European insulating glass business manufacturing IG spacers; and (3) North American Cabinet Components segment ("NA Cabinet Components"), comprising Woodcraft and two wood manufacturing plants.
+We maintain a grouping called Unallocated Corporate & Other, which includes transaction expenses, stock-based compensation, long-term incentive awards based on the performance of our common stock and other factors, certain severance and legal costs not deemed to be allocable to all segments, depreciation of corporate assets, interest expense, other, net, income taxes and inter-segment eliminations, and beginning in 2018, executive incentive compensation and medical expense fluctuations relative to planned costs as determined during the annual planning process.
 Other general and administrative costs associated with the corporate office are allocated to the reportable segments, based upon a relative measure of profitability in order to more accurately reflect each reportable business segment's administrative costs.
 We allocate corporate expenses to businesses acquired mid-year from the date of acquisition.
-We have not changed our historical presentation of allocated corporate expenses in conjunction with the plant moves described above as the impact would not have been significant.
 The accounting policies of our operating segments are the same as those used to prepare the accompanying consolidated financial statements.
-The following table summarizes corporate general and administrative expense allocated during the years ended October 31, 2017, 2016 and 2015:
+Corporate general and administrative expenses allocated during the years ended October 31, 2018, 2017 and 2016 were \$18.7 million, \$17.0 million and \$19.1 million, respectively.